seitvalieva/seitvalieva/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on web and mobile web development
+- 🔭 I’m currently working on web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning CSS, PHP
 - :speech_balloon: English Français Ukrainian Russian
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...